School of Education & Human Development Strategic Plan 2020-25

 Goal 5 Benchmark Info

 Allow our faculty and staff to refresh and enhance our organization.
 This includes providing “health break” time during the day (e.g., for meditation) for our staff; encouraging Faculty Development Leave for tenure-track faculty; and considering professional development enhancement grants for clinical faculty.

 - Allow SEHD employees 30 minutes per day for physical exercise.
 TAMU allocated 30 minutes three times a week, SEHD will support the other two days.
 (TAMU/SEHD has exercise/rehab facilities at the Human Clinical Research Facility and the Physical Education Activity Program)

 - Flexible work schedules should be offered for staff but carefully evaluated by the unit to ensure that we are serving our constituents

 - Provide informational health sessions on a regular basis for faculty and staff (i.e. healthy aging, importance of exercise on cognitive health, role of the gut to improve quality of life, etc.).
-CEHD faculty can present on these topics based on their own research.
+SEHD faculty can present on these topics based on their own research.

 - Consider Walking on Campus for physical wellness (TAMU used to have Walking Trails to allow employees to walk during the day).

 - Dedicate a space within office buildings for mental break (e.g. meditation)

 - Ensure that tenure track faculty are aware of, and take advantage of, faculty development leave; provide assistance in submitting competitive applications

 - Create a program to support a teaching enhancement/professional development grant for our clinical and instructional faculty.